EndoTheDev/OllaMoMa-v2/README.md

 # Brain - Nuxt 3 + Nuxt UI v3 + Ollama Interface

+> ⚠️ **Work in Progress**: This project is under active development.
+Features and documentation may change frequently.

 A modern web interface for interacting with Ollama models, built with Nuxt 3 and Nuxt UI v3.

 ## Features